 Custom Domain Mapping

-The Custom Domain Mapping feature allows you to access Zoho Books with a custom domain and also set a sub-domain name for the client portal that is accessed by your customers.
+The Custom Domain Mapping feature allows you to access Zoho Subscriptions with a Custom Domain and also set a domain name for the Customer Portal that is accessed by your customers.

-Prerequisite: A Professional plan of Zoho Books or a paid plan of Zoho Finance Plus or Zoho One.
+Prerequisite: A Professional plan of Zoho Subscriptions or a paid plan of Zoho Finance Plus or Zoho One.

-https://books.zylker.com/) will be redirected to https://accounts.zoho.comduring log in.
-However, your customers can directly sign-in to their portal login ( https://books.zylker.com/portal/).
+://subscriptions.zylker.com/) will be redirected to https ://accounts.zoho.com/during log in.
+However, your customers can directly sign-in to their portal login (https ://subscriptions.zylker.com/portal/).